 New Entrepreneur's Tax Guide!

 Did you know that the self-employed rate skyrocketed in 2017?
 In 2017, there was a 150% increase in self-employed workers!
-Although that is a great news for the economy, it may not be so great for new entrepreneurs during tax season.
-New entrepreneurs are taxed quite differently from employees and sometimes that is not evident until tax season.
-Taxes can be a headache for new entrepreneurs but they don't have to be.
+Although that is excellent news for the economy, it may not be so great for new entrepreneurs during tax season.
+New entrepreneurs are taxed quite differently from employees, and sometimes that is not evident until tax season.
+Taxes can be a headache for new entrepreneurs, but they don't have to be.
+With the right preparation and a little end of year know how you can be on your way to making it through tax season like a breeze.
 Let's dive into the New Entrepreneurs Tax Guide!:

 1. Get Your Receipts Together